Viranchee/CHEF-KOCH/Readme.md

-#### uMatrix & HOSTS only optional filter lists.
+### uMatrix & HOSTS only optional filter lists.

-HOSTS and uMatrix filter lists, keep in mind that there not sub-clickable (like the above uBO list).
-There will be [no 127.0.0.1 versions](https://github.com/CHEF-KOCH/CKs-FilterList/wiki/127.0.0.1-vs-0.0.0.0).
+HOSTS and uMatrix only filter lists - please keep in mind that _there not sub-clickable_ (like the above uBO list).
+There will also be [no 127.0.0.1 versions](https://github.com/CHEF-KOCH/CKs-FilterList/wiki/127.0.0.1-vs-0.0.0.0).

 Filter Name | Description | Sub link